Cipscis/advent-of-code/README.md

 - `README.ts` a brief write-up of the thought process behind my solutions
 - `solve.ts` contains all the code needed to solve a puzzle, given an input
-- `test-input.txt` contains the test input provided within a puzzle, used to help validate a solution while it's in progress
-- `test.ts` runs the solution against the test input, outputting the solution to the console
+- `test.ts` runs the solution against a `test-input.txt` file, outputting the solution to the console
-- `input.txt` contains the user-specific input the Advent of Code website provided to Brooke
-- `index.ts` runs the solution against Brooke's input, outputting the solution to the console
+- `index.ts` runs the solution against an `input.txt` file, outputting the solution to the console

 The two executable files, `test.ts` and `index.ts`, can be run directly from within each puzzle folder using Node on the command line: